About This Blog

 10th August

-With nothing to report today, let us consider the words of President Woodrow Wilson after signing the Federal Reserve into existence: “I am a most unhappy man.
+With nothing to report today, let us consider the written words of President Woodrow Wilson after signing the Federal Reserve into existence in 1913: “I am a most unhappy man.
 I have unwittingly ruined my country.
-A great industrial nation is controlled by … Continue reading
+A great industrial nation … Continue reading

 11th August 1958 the Dockum Sit-In

-Fifty-four years ago today on 11th August 1958, the owner of Kansas’s state-wide Rexall drugstores walked into Dockum’s, his flagship store in downtown Wichita.
-Observing a group of young black students sitting peacefully at the lunch counter, after several minutes of … Continue reading
+On this day in 1958, the owner of Kansas’s state-wide Rexall drugstores walked into Dockum’s, his flagship store in downtown Wichita.
+Observing a group of young black students sitting peacefully at the lunch counter, after several minutes of consideration, he … Continue reading

 11th August 1881 the Death of Jane Digby

-On This Deity today proudly presents a love story of lust and adventure; the story of Jane Elizabeth Digby, who died 131 years ago today, a woman who did her own thing, when doing one’s own thing was very much … Continue reading
+On This Deity today proudly presents a love story of lust and adventure; the story of Jane Elizabeth Digby, who died on this day in 1881; a woman who did her own thing, when doing one’s own thing was very much … Continue reading

 12th August 1827 the Death of William Blake

-One hundred and eighty-five years ago today, William Blake died as he had lived, in poverty and obscurity.
-What can we say about this visionary, mystic, prophet, poet, painter, engraver, and World Artist?
-The criminal neglect that one of the greatest-evers … Continue reading
+On this day in 1827, William Blake died as he had lived, in poverty and obscurity.
+What can be said about this visionary, mystic, prophet, poet, painter, engraver, and World Artist?
+The neglect that one of the Greatest-Evers suffered in his … Continue reading

 13th August 1946 the Death of HG Wells